Old Woman Hunting God

 Suddenly she is flying higher and higher, through the clouds, past the moon, and out into space.
 As she zooms by each planet, she looks for God.
 She flies through the solar system and then the next and the next, past stars and comets, on through galaxies and beyond.
 Finally, she reaches the edge of the universe, a thick, translucent, greenish membrane.
 She dives through it, certain that she will find God at last.
 She emerges into a vast, silent void.

-Looking back the way she came she sees the universe floating in the void like a giant soap bubble, the greenish membrane gently breathing.
-Then off to her right she sees another giant soap bubble, and another.
+Looking back the way she came she sees the universe floating in the void like a giant bubble, the greenish membrane gently breathing.
+Then off to her right she sees another giant bubble, and another.
 As far as she can see there are more and more bubbles.

 She looks all around, searching.
 God is not here.
 She’s filled with disappointment.
 She turns and flies back into the bubble, down into the universe, back the way she came.
 But something has changed.
 Everything is made of Light.
 Asteroids, planets, stars, moons…everything single thing is made of Light.